2010s in video games

 The 2010s was the fifth decade in the industry's history.
-The decade was notable for producing the first truly "3D" games and consoles, introducing cloud gaming and virtual reality to consumers, and the rising influence of tablet-based and mobile casual games, including a boom in freemium titles.
+The decade was notable for producing the first truly "3D" games and consoles by introducing virtual reality to consumers, cloud gaming, and the rising influence of tablet-based and mobile casual games, including a boom in freemium titles.
 The industry remained heavily dominated by the actions of Nintendo, Sony, and Microsoft.
 The eighth generation of video game consoles was released, including the Wii U, PlayStation 4, Xbox One, Nintendo Switch, Nintendo 3DS, and PlayStation Vita.
 Notable games released in the decade included Minecraft, Fortnite, PUBG: Battlegrounds, Grand Theft Auto V, The Elder Scrolls V: Skyrim, The Last of Us, The Legend of Zelda: Breath of the Wild, The Witcher 3: Wild Hunt, Uncharted 4: A Thief's End, Red Dead Redemption, Marvel's Spider-Man, Dark Souls, Super Smash Bros.
 Ultimate, Batman: Arkham City, BioShock Infinite, Dishonored, Halo: Reach, Mass Effect 2, Disco Elysium, Undertale, Overwatch, Super Mario Odyssey, Red Dead Redemption 2, L.A.
-Noire, Bloodborne, Sekiro: Shadows Die Twice, Far Cry 3, Destiny, StarCraft II: Wings of Liberty, The Walking Dead, Persona 5, Dragon Age: Inquisition, Portal 2, Diablo III, Horizon Zero Dawn, Journey, Shovel Knight, Metal Gear Solid V: The Phantom Pain, XCOM: Enemy Unknown, Super Mario Galaxy 2, Wolfenstein: The New Order, Death Stranding, Titanfall 2, Xenoblade Chronicles, Xenoblade Chronicles 2, Cuphead, Terraria, Alien: Isolation, Fallout 4, God of War, and Borderlands 2.
+Noire, Bloodborne, Sekiro: Shadows Die Twice, Far Cry 3, Destiny, StarCraft II: Wings of Liberty, The Walking Dead, Persona 5, Dragon Age: Inquisition, Portal 2, Diablo III, Horizon Zero Dawn, Journey, Shovel Knight, Apex Legends, Metal Gear Solid V: The Phantom Pain, XCOM: Enemy Unknown, Super Mario Galaxy 2, Wolfenstein: The New Order, Death Stranding, Titanfall 2, Xenoblade Chronicles, Xenoblade Chronicles 2, Cuphead, Terraria, Alien: Isolation, Fallout 4, God of War, Borderlands 2, and Hollow Knight.

 Consoles of the 2010s

-Seventh generation consoles (2005–2012)
+Seventh generation consoles (2005–2017)

 Nintendo's Wii (2010) was the best selling console of the seventh generation, selling 92.4 million units.

 The seventh generation of video game consoles entered the market in the mid-2000s with the release of the Xbox 360, PlayStation 3, and Wii.
 These three consoles dominated the video game scene throughout much of the early-2010s as well.
 Each console brought with them a new breakthrough in technology.
 The Xbox 360 offered games rendered natively at HD resolutions.
 In addition to HD games, Sony's PlayStation 3 featured a built in Blu-ray player.
 Nintendo, having opted out of the HD race, focused more on mobility and interaction.
 All three major consoles expanded their overall use by doubling as media centers, featuring Wi-Fi internet connectivity, and allowing the use of apps.

 Regarding the handheld market, Nintendo's evolving DS series of handhelds and Sony's PlayStation Portable dominated the market throughout much of the late-2000s.
 The Nintendo DS introduced a dual screen, as well as touchscreen gaming.
 The PSP was Sony's first attempt at competing in the handheld market and featured multiple ports to other devices, improved graphics, and is known for being the first handheld video game device to use an optical disc format.